 My kids, probably like many of yours, can get over-stimulated and “overdone” pretty easily.

 I think this points to an unseen but present feeling in our culture right now.

-So I am included some ideas for activities and crafts in this post, but they are just ideas.
-If you're kids are feeling creative and want something to do, these might be fun ideas, but there’s no pressure.
+So I have included some ideas for activities and crafts in this post, but they are just ideas.
+If your kids are feeling creative and want something to do, these might be fun ideas, but there’s no pressure.